 Morning departure from Tortuga Lodge, cross the Tortuguero River by boat and board your 30 minute Costa Rica Expeditions light charter flight (seat in plane) from Tortuguero to San José.
 Upon arrival transportation is provided to a Coffee Plantation.

 Located in the coffee capital of Costa Rica, Sabanilla, Alajuela.
 The farm belongs to the Costa Rican Vargas Ruiz family, pioneers of coffee production for more than 70 years.
-The main objective of the Coffee Tour is to educate and inform the local and international population with regard to the complete production process as well as the processing of coffee.
-The tour takes place on the Doka Estate, where you can learn about production and harvesting as well as the processing plant and roasting of the grain.
-The tour takes you through all stages beginning with a seed bed and ending in the Coffee House with the finished product.
+The tour takes place on the Doka Estate, where you can learn all the stages off coffee production beginning with a seed bed and ending in the Coffee House with the finished product.
 You will also learn coffee’s vital role in the economy and culture of Costa Rica.

 Transfer to the International Airport at least three hours prior to the departure time for your flight out of the country.